YoooFeng/myproject/src/main/webapp/js/ipipeline/amcharts/plugins/export/README.md

-divId | | ID or a reference to div object in case you want the menu in a separate container. fabric | {} | Overwrites the default drawing settings (fabricJS library) fallback | {} | Holds the messages to guide the user to copy the generated output; `false` will disable the fallback feature fileName | amCharts | A file name to use for generated export files (an extension will be appended to it based on the export format) legend | {} | Places the legend in case it is within an external container ([skip to chapter](#adding-external-legend)) libs | | 3rd party required library settings (see the above section) menu | [] | A list of menu or submenu items (see the next chapter for details)
+divId | | ID or a reference to div object in case you want the menu in a separate container. fabric | {} | Overwrites the default drawing settings (fabricJS library) fallback | {} | Holds the messages to guide the user to copy the generated output; `false` will disable the fallback feature fileName | amCharts | A file username to use for generated export files (an extension will be appended to it based on the export format) legend | {} | Places the legend in case it is within an external container ([skip to chapter](#adding-external-legend)) libs | | 3rd party required library settings (see the above section) menu | [] | A list of menu or submenu items (see the next chapter for details)